-As part of Estrada's Quickfind feature, the keywords brick is where you define the keywords and link to your target page.
+As mentioned above, the keywords brick is where you define the keywords and link to your target page.
 This way, when the keyword find brick finds a match in the keywords brick, the user will be directed to the linked page.
 There is no limit to the number of keywords bricks that you can place on a page.
 These bricks are only visible on the author side, so your end users will not see the keywords bricks.
 Each keywords brick contains the full URL of the page to be found (either an Estrada page or an external page) and a list of keywords by which the users would search for the page.